MelvinCou/cash-manager/README.md

 Then launch the module api_gateway and the module mediator.
 You can have access to the Dashboard of the eureka_server at http://localhost:8761.
 You will see all the microservices.

+### For the endpoints documentation
+You can access the documentation of each endpoints after launching at this address : http://<localhost:service port>/swagger-ui/index.html#.
+This page also allow you to try the different endpoints of the concerned service.

 # terminal